iczcpkqo/cs401-hw2-great-fun/README.md

 ### More want to do

 * improvement of accuracy.
-* I‘m trying to do it.:w
+* I‘m trying to do it

+## My Speculate

+* Since the accuracy of this model is over 50%, the overall accuracy should be much higher if multiple predictions are made (e.g., 100 times) and the result with the most occurrences is taken as the final result.

+* May be ensemble learning is better.